portainer/portainer-docs/docs/v2.0/endpoints/kubernetes.md

 Once the Agent is running in the Kubernetes host, you need to fill the <b>environment details</b>.
 The following options are available:

 * Name: This is a descriptive name for your endpoint.
 This field is required.
 * Endpoint URL: Define your IP or name to connect to the endpoint (Kubernetes host) and specify the port (30778) if this is needed.
-This field is requiered.
+This field is required.
 * Public IP: URL or IP address where exposed containers will be reachable.
 This field is optional and will default to the endpoint URL.

 In the <b>Metadata</b> section, you can define a <b>group</b> and <b>tags</b> for this endpoint.